andkret/Cookbook/sections/02-BasicSkills.md

 Tesla's Gigafactories are designed to get raw materials in on one side and spit out cars on the other.
-Why do you think Tesla is building Gigafactories who cost a lot of money?
+Why do you think Tesla is building Gigafactories that cost a lot of money?

 Why is SpaceX building its one space engines?
 Clearly there are other, older, companies who could do that for them.